rlevas/LDAPConnectionTest/README.md

 # LDAPConnectionTest
 Tests connecting to an LDAP server using different SSLSocketFactory implementations.

-The test connects to the specified LDAP URL, binds as some user (principal), and then searches for a user object using a base DN and a principal name.
+The test connections to the specified LDAP URL, binds as some user (principal), and then searches for a user object using a base DN and a principal name.
 The result is the `CN` of the found object.
 SSL debugging is turned on to show the relevant SSL connection messages.